 The De Anza Associate Degree Nursing Program functions within the framework of the parent institution.
 Foothill-De Anza Community College District is committed to the ideals of a democratic society and practices shared governance.
 De Anza College is a community oriented, comprehensive college which offers a wide variety of educational programs.
 Recognizing its responsibility to the health needs of society, the college maintains a nursing program which prepares the graduate to function as a beginning registered nurse.
 The college is located within the culturally and economically diverse Bay Area, which supports a wide variety of technologically advanced industries.
 Health care services in this community are many and varied.
-Acute care facilities are easily accessible as are skilled nursing, extended care facilities, surgery centers, and other community-based facilities.
+In-patient, acute care facilities are easily accessible as are skilled nursing and extended care facilities.
 In the heavily populated Bay Area, there are also numerous colleges and universities which offer nursing education.
 Clinical placement for students must be carefully coordinated to provide good learning experiences.